liip/vuepal/UPGRADE.md

 For example, if you enable the `graphql_metatag_schema_org_schema` Drupal module and the `metatags_schema_org` GraphQL extension, Vuepal will automatically query the `schemaOrgMetatags` field in route queries and set the schema.org metatags automatically.
+This also applies for `breadcrumb`, `languageSwitchLinks` and `metatags`.

 ## New `useDrupalRouteQuery` composable

 This is the most important change in Vuepal 3.0.
-Instead of creating a GraphQL query for each route, you can now use the `useDrupalRouteQuery()` composable to automatically generate route queries.
-You can define the queries to generate and the related fragments in the Vuepal configuration in the `nuxt.config.ts` file.
+Instead of creating a GraphQL query for each route, you can now let Vuepal create them for your.
+You can define the route queries in the configuration in your `nuxt.config.ts`.

 This new feature is optional; the "old way" still works.